-In 2003, seven businesses in Grand Rapids, Michigan came together with the idea to grow an economy with one important element at its center: people.
+In 2003, seven businesses in Grand Rapids, Michigan, came together to grow an economy with one important element at its center: people.
 It didn’t take long for more businesses to take notice, eventually expanding the network to the lakeshore and beyond.
 Known as Local First West Michigan, the initiative is one branch beneath a non-profit umbrella called People First Economy.

 “We lead the development of an economy grounded in local ownership that meets the basic needs of people, builds local wealth and social capital, functions in harmony with our ecosystem, and encourages joyful community.”